launchdarkly/LaunchDarkly-Docs/apidocs/feature-flags.md

 ## Top-level attributes

 Most of the top-level attributes have a straightforward interpretation.
-For example, to change the name of a feature, simply [update the feature flag](doc:update-feature-flag) with the `name` attribute set to the new name:
+For example, to change the name of a feature, [update the feature flag](doc:update-feature-flag) with the `name` attribute set to the new name:

 ```json
 [